yessetmurat/github_runner/README.md

 - The `latest` tag is used as a convention, but you can tag the image with any name you prefer.

 Refer to the official GitHub Actions documentation for more detailed information on self-hosted runners.

----

-Make sure to provide all necessary information and adjust the commands to fit your specific use case or any additional configurations that your Docker image might require.